TushN101/Bombers/readme.md

 ### **What Are Bombers?**

-Bombers are denial-of-service (DoS) attack tools designed to overwhelm a target service with excessive requests, messages, or other types of data.
-Their goal is to disrupt normal operations, potentially causing crashes or unresponsiveness.
-Bombers are often used maliciously to target online services, websites, or email servers.
+Bombers are tools designed to flood a target service with an excessive volume of requests, messages, or data, aiming to exhaust its resources.
+This overload can disrupt the service’s normal operations, leading to potential crashes, unresponsiveness, or degradation of performance.
+Typically, bombers are used in malicious activities to disrupt online services, websites, or communication channels like email.

 ### **Different Types of Bombers**